8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 Is there an advantage to using Bitcoin or other blockchains for your business?
 This question is still unresolved, as many think the impact and implications of Bitcoin’s technology on business and society are still unknown.
 Today, the situation with cryptocurrencies is similar to the state of development of the World Wide Web 20 years ago.
 None could foresee the societal impact of the web across all industries.

-1. Accept crypto payments
+1. Accept bitcoin payments

 As a non-profit, accepting Bitcoin payments on a static address can provide transparency to your supporters, which is very difficult to achieve with traditional methods.